GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/report-schedules/index.md

 After the initial ad click or view, a schedule of built-in reporting windows begins.
 Each reporting window has a deadline.
 Conversions registered before that deadline are sent at the end of that window.

-Clicks have three windows: 2, 7, and 30 days after conversion.
+Click reports are sent during one of three windows: 2, 7, or 30 days after conversion.

 Views have one window.
-Ater expiry⏤the duration of time specified in expiry, starting from the click/view event⏤conversions can no longer be attributed to this event.
+After expiry⏤the duration of time specified in expiry, starting from the click/view event⏤conversions can no longer be attributed to this event.

 {% Aside %}
 Reports may not be sent exactly at the scheduled dates and times.
 If the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup.
 In this case, the browser may also decide to delay some of these reports for a random, but short, period of time.